 Music in the Rotunda

 The UCLA Library offers "Music in the Rotunda" and other cultural programs at no cost to students, faculty, staff, and the community.
-For information on supporting the Library, please contact the development office at firstname.lastname@example.org or 310.206.8526.
+For information on supporting the Library, contact the development office at firstname.lastname@example.org or 310.206.8526.

-Friday, May 17
+Saturday, May 17

 Historical Dance in the Rotunda

 Admission to the dances is free, but space is limited, and reservations are required; reservation instructions are in each listing.
 No experience is necessary; each event includes a historical dance workshop.
 Costumes are optional, but semi-formal or formal attire is encouraged.
-Please note that several dances will be held in the Kerckhoff Hall Grand Salon; more information is available online.
+Information about additional dances sponsored by the UCLA Historical Ballroom Dance Club is available online.